ibm-cloud-docs/database-tools/mysql-faqs.md

 ## How can I monitor my MySQL server?
 {: faq}

-_mytop_, a Linux application, is a near-time monitor (similar to the UNIX utility 'top') that specifically looks at what the {{site.data.keyword.mysql}} server is doing. _mytop_ updates every few seconds so you can get a reasonable look at your SQL performance. _mytop_ is also capable of displaying a huge amount of information.
+`mytop`, a Linux application, is a near-time monitor (similar to the UNIX utility `top`) that specifically looks at what the {{site.data.keyword.mysql}} server is doing. `mytop` updates every few seconds so you can get a reasonable look at your SQL performance. `mytop` is also capable of displaying a huge amount of information.
 It also assumes that you're connecting to the {{site.data.keyword.mysql}} server on localhost with the root user and no password.
 Credentials can be changed either in the script itself or on the command line.

 ## What is my root password for MySQL?
 {: faq}